BryanWuxiaoyang/Game_CalabashFriends/readme.txt

-Git is a version control system.
+Git is a distruibuted version control system.
 Git is free software.
-new line.